Curriculum Vitae [ download printable CV as pdf ]

 - MUSEUM of MODERN ART (MoMA NY), "Thinking Machines: Art and Design in the Computer Age, 1959–1989," New York.

-- "RESET III and Virtual Reality," GALLERY PRISKA PASQUER, curated by Tina Sauerländer, Cologne, Germany.
+- "RESET III and Virtual Reality," GALLERY PRISKA PASQUER, curated by Tina Sauerländer (peer to space), Cologne, Germany.

 - MOVING IMAGE NEW YORK art fair, New York, NY.